michael2012z/BitBible/markdown/KJV/files/Ps.md

 18. And they tempted God in their heart by asking meat for their lust.

-19. Yea, they spake against God; they said, Can God furnish a table in the wilderness?furnish: Heb. order
+19. Yea, they spake against God; they said, Can God furnish a table in the wilderness?

 20. Behold, he smote the rock, that the waters gushed out, and the streams overflowed; can he give bread also? can he provide flesh for his people?